Admission to Graduate Studies

 - An application fee of $35 submitted by check, money order, or an online payment through ePayment.

 Letters of recommendation should be sent directly from the references to the VCSU Office of Graduate Studies and Research.
-Recommendation forms may be downloaded from the VCSU Graduate web site, see Resources and Forms
+Official Transcripts should also be sent directly from the college or university you attended.

-- Students may be admitted with provisional status when not all requirements for admission are met or their GPA is below 3.0 but other materials show potential.
-Applicants with a GPA below 3.0 must submit scores from at least one examination such as the Graduate Record Examination (GRE), the Millers Analogies Test (MAT), the Praxis II - Principles of Learning and Teaching, or National Teaching Board for Professional Standards.
+- Students may be admitted with provisional status if their GPA is below 3.0 but other materials show potential.
+Applicants with a GPA below 3.0 must submit scores from at least one examination such as the Graduate Record Examination (GRE), the Miller Analogies Test (MAT), the Praxis II - Principles of Learning and Teaching, or National Board Certification.
 Scores will be used to assess students' previous educational achievement levels and to evaluate their potential for meeting the demands of coursework at the graduate level.

 Link to Educational Testing Service for GRE test dates and sites Educational Testing Service http://www.ets.org